Mark-S-Bartlett/hydraulic-controller-placement/README.md

-# Code for:
-### *Hydrograph peak-shaving using a graph-theoretic algorithm for placement of hydraulic control structures*
+## *Hydrograph peak-shaving using a graph-theoretic algorithm for placement of hydraulic control structures*

 Preprint available at: https://arxiv.org/abs/1809.03838